KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 1.6.1.0 - October 10, 2016

+- Thanks to pointers from Filip Hasa I managed to set up a Squid on Windows proxy server so I can finally test the proxy scenarios myself.
+Fixed several proxy issues, mainly when using the "Default Credentials" and/or "Use system proxy settings" things could go wrong.
+If you're still encountering proxy issues with this version, please let me know.

 Version 1.6.0.0 - August 15, 2016

 - Added the option to open a KeePass database directly from OneDrive Consumer or OneDrive for Business under File > Open > Open from OneDrive.
 It will automatically set up the sync connection between your cloud hosting and local mapping.